220118-Reston-NET/WeSharper-P2/README.md

 - Post New Post(Text, Image, Text & Image)
 - Delete Your Post
 - See Your Posts
-- See List of Friends(Friends, Requested Friends, Friend Requests, Recommened)
+- See List of Friends(Friends, Requested Friends, Friend Requests, Recommended)
 - Accept/Remove/Cancel/Add Friend
 - See Your Friend Profile
 - See Your Friend Posts
 - See New Feeds(Friends's Posts)
-- Realtime chat With your Friend
+- Realtime message chat With your friends
+- Receive notification when you receive a new message

 # Technologies
 ## Backend